WE ARE OPEN FOR THE 2025 SEASON

 250,000-650,000 Scoville units.

-The Puma pepper is a mix of visual intrigue and high intensity flavor.
+The Puma pepper is a mix of both beauty and intense flavor.
 The 2-3 inch long fruits have brushstrokes of tangerine and violet and are bursting with habanero level heat.
 The foliage and stems are a forest green tinged with deep purple.
 Watch out-- the heat will sneak up on you.
-Seeds and info from Baker Creek.

 300,000-400,000 Scoville units.